MicrosoftDocs/biztalk-docs/biztalk/core/use-net-application-to-test-wcf-service-published-with-wcf-service-publishing.md

 ---
 description: "Learn more about: How to Create a .NET Application to Test a WCF Service Published with the BizTalk WCF Service Publishing Wizard"
-title: "How to Create a .NET Application to Test a WCF Service Published with the BizTalk WCF Service Publishing Wizard | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "How to Create a .NET Application to Test a WCF Service Published with the BizTalk WCF Service Publishing Wizard" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: "" ms.topic: "article"

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-helpviewer_keywords:
-  - "WCF services, .NET applications"
-  - "WCF services, WCF Service Publishing Wizard"
-  - "creating, .NET applications [WCF services]"
-  - "WCF Service Publishing Wizard" ms.assetid: 17e39db2-8471-4f6f-a7f1-833023cdbc39
-caps.latest.revision: 15
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Create a .NET Application to Test a WCF Service Published with the BizTalk WCF Service Publishing Wizard
 To test your published WCF service, you can create a .NET application that consumes your published WCF service.
 This topic describes how to create a .NET application to test a published WCF service.